Business Law Track Requirements

 The Business Law Track will expose you to core substantive courses in business law and socialize you to the business community and business law practice through experiences such as Foundations of Business Law, Financial and Accounting Basics for Lawyers, and individual mentoring with faculty and practitioners involved with the Business Law Program.
 The Business Law Program will work closely with you to develop and market your transactional and counseling skills.
 Upon successfully completing the Business Law Track, you will receive a Letter of Completion to accompany your transcript, which will highlight your skill sets and professional attributes that make you well-suited for a business law-related career.

-The Business Law Track requires students to complete the following: (i) seven Core Courses; (ii) a business focused Experiential Learning Requirement (i.e., externship or clinic); and (iii) two business-related Elective courses.
+The Business Law Track requires students to complete six Core Courses, one business-related Elective course, and attend at least three business law lecture or events during the course of their law school career.
 Each of these components is further described below.
 In addition, students pursuing the track are expected to attend at least two meetings with the program director or associate director prior to graduation.

 Participating in the Business Law Track